 Wasted time.
 Think of putting an offer on a contingent home like asking someone out who is already in a committed relationship.
 Sure, there’s a chance they’ll say yes.
 But there’s no way to know if your efforts will be worth it.

 Can you still make an offer on a house that is contingent?
 Yes.
 But before you do, make sure the house is worth the added effort and be prepared to move forward quickly in the homebuying process.

 Whether buyers are trying to scoop up an active listing or a contingent home, being pre-approved for a home loan is the first step.
 With SoFi, finding your rate takes two minutes and will not affect your credit score.† Reach out to see how the SoFi team can help secure a competitive mortgage loan so you can move quickly on your dream home.

 †Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.

 Terms, conditions, and state restrictions apply.
 Not all products are available in all states.
 See SoFi.com/eligibility for more information.